Arsenal intelligent camera assistant honest review

 - Manual: For example, you can determine ISO or all settings..

-- Timelapse: By means of interval and number of shots you can conveniently determine the duration.
+- Time-lapse: through interval and a number of shots you can conveniently determine the duration.

 - Video: To make Movies.